liebig/cron/README.md

 });
 ```

 And that is the Cron magic.
 Now we have to ensure that this route is called in an interval.
 This can be done with renting an own (virtual) server or with an online cronjob service.
 In both cases Google knows many good providers.
+An online cronjob service overview can be found at http://www.cronjobservices.com/

 To configure a `wget` web request by using `crontab -e` or a control panel software (e.g. cPanel or Plesk) on an own (virtual) server use the following code: